magento/devdocs/guides/v1.0/frontend-dev-guide/css-topics/css_debug.md

 This topic describes how the changes in stylesheets are applied in different LESS compilation modes, and suggests the approaches and tools you can use to streamline the process of applying and debugging customizations.

-<h2 id="general_debug">How changes are applied</h2>
+<h2 id="css_debug_client">Styles debugging in the client-side compilation mode</h2>

+Client-side LESS compilation is implemented using the native `less.js` library.
+The default configuration is set in <code>lib/web/less/config.less.js</code>, you can change it as needed.

+You can find the detailed information about the configuration and other options of the <code>less.js</code> used in a browser at <a href="http://lesscss.org/usage/#using-less-in-the-browser" target="_blank">http://lesscss.org/usage/#using-less-in-the-browser</a>.

-Irrespective of the compilation mode, most of the customizations you do in stylesheets are displayed immediately after you reload a store page.
+In the client-side compilation mode, most of the customizations you do in your stylesheets are displayed immediately after you reload a store page.

-<span id="css_exception">But there are certian customizations, for which to be applied you need to clear the <code>pub/static/frontend/&lt;Vendor&gt;/&lt;theme&lt;/&lt;locale&lt;</code> directory and trigger the compilation and publication processes anew.
+<span id="css_exception">But there are certain customizations, for which to be applied you need to clear the <code>pub/static/frontend/&lt;Vendor&gt;/&lt;theme&gt;/&lt;locale&gt;</code> directory and trigger the compilation and publication processes anew.

 This is required in the following cases:
 <ul>